 Sakata – 酒田市

-Even if it is not very popular for tourism, mostly among foreigners, you can find many things to see here: here’s the city of Sakata!
+Although not very popular for tourism among foreigners, you can find many things to see here: let’s begin!

 What’s special about Sakata?

 Sakata is a 20.000 inhabitants city facing on the Sea of Japan.

 It is a place very far from main cities and globalized Japan: therefore it might represent the perfect spot for those who are seeking a quite more “authentic” experience.